log-Null/python-CLI-collections/PRODUCTIVITY_PET/README.md

 ---

 ## Example
     PRODUCTIVITY PET 🐦‍🔥
+    Current Progress of Pet:🥚
+    Complete your tasks to hatch your  pet.
-    Did you complete your tasks today? yes
+    Did you complete your tasks today?
-    🥚
-    Share your tasks to hatch your customized pet
+    yes
     How many tasks in your list?
 3
     Enter task: Finish assignment
     Enter task: Read book